AshishGogna/oe-protocol/README.md

 3. Validate Merkle root.
 4. Validate diginks.
 If any one of these validations fail for any block, then the blockchain is considered incorrect and latest version of it is fetched from an authority node.
 The newly fetched blockchain is validated with the same process and if it fails, this process is continued until a valid version of blockchain is synced from an authority node.

+#### Light Weight Client
+Light weight user facing applications can built to easy user interaction with the Open Elect system.
+These light weight clients submit voters' votes to the system and present the voting data from the blockchain.
+Once such light weight client: a web app has been implemented: https://github.com/AshishGogna/oe-lwc